cloudify-cosmo/cloudify-rest-docs/content/_deployment_groups.md

  * `labels` - the newly-created deployment will contain these labels.
 By providing `labels`, it is possible to assign deployment object type, or deployment parents.
 Note that this means that `new_deployments` can also be a list of empty objects.

+If there are new deployments created, an ExecutionGroup resource will also be created, containing the new deployments' `create_deployment_environment` executions.

 <aside class="note">
   If <strong>deployment_ids</strong>, <strong>filter_id</strong>, and <strong>deployments_from_group</strong> are all passed in the same request, the group will contain the union of deployments specified by these fields.
 </aside>